-14. INVOLVING PARENTS/CARERS
+17. INVOLVING PARENTS/CARERS

-- 14.1 In general, we will discuss any child protection concerns with parents/carers before approaching other agencies, and will seek their consent to making a referral to another agency.
-Appropriate staff will approach parents/carers after consultation with the Designated Safeguarding Lead.
-However there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - 14.2 Parents/carers will be informed about our safeguarding policy through: School prospectus, website, newsletters.
+- 17.1 In general, we will discuss any Safeguarding or Child Protection concerns with parents/carers before approaching other agencies, and will seek their consent to making a referral to another agency.
+Appropriate staff will approach parents/carers after consultation with the DSL. - 17.1.2 However there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - 17.2 Parents/carers will be informed about our Safeguarding Policy through: School prospectus, website, newsletters.

-15. MULTI-AGENCY WORK
+18. MULTI-AGENCY WORK

-- 15.1 We work in partnership with other agencies to promote the best interests of our children as a top priority in all decisions and actions that affect them.
-The school will, where necessary, liaise with these agencies and make requests for support from children's social care.
-These requests will be made by the Designated Safeguarding Lead to the Children's Advice Support Service (CASS) 0121 303 1888.
-Where the child already has a safeguarding social worker or family support worker, the request for support should go immediately to the team involved, or in their absence to their team manager. - 15.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school held data and intelligence to the discussion so that the best interests of the child are met. - 15.3 We will co-operate with any child protection enquiries conducted by children's social care: the school will ensure representation at appropriate inter-agency meetings such as integrated support plan meetings initial and review child protection conferences, and core group meetings. - 15.4 We will provide reports as required for these meetings.
-If the school is unable to attend, a written report will be sent.
-The report will, wherever possible, be shared by Social Care with parents/carers at least 24 hours prior to the meeting. - 15.5 Where a pupil/student is subject to an inter-agency child protection plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.
+- 18.1 We work in partnership with other agencies to promote the best interests of our children as a top priority in all decisions and actions that affect them.
+The school will, where necessary, liaise with these agencies and make requests for support from Birmingham Children's Trust.
+These requests will be made by the DSL to the Children's Advice and Support Service (CASS) 0121 303 1888.
+Where the child already has a safeguarding Social Worker or Family Support Worker, the request for support should go immediately to the team involved, or in their absence to their team manager. - 18.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school-held data and intelligence to the discussion so that the best interests of the child are met. - 18.3 We will co-operate with any Child Protection enquiries conducted by Birmingham Children's Trust: the school will ensure representation at appropriate inter-agency meetings such as Our Family Plan, Children In Need, Initial and Review Child Protection Conferences, and Core Group meetings. - 18.4 We will provide reports as required for these meetings.
+If the school is unable to attend, a written report will be sent and shared with The Birmingham Children's Trust at least 24 hours prior to the meeting. - 18.5 Where a pupil/student is subject to an inter-agency Child Protection plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.

-16. OUR ROLE IN SUPPORTING CHILDREN
+19. OUR ROLE IN SUPPORTING CHILDREN